Stam-MT/dotfiles/tmux/guide.md

 - hold C-b + arrow  resize pane
 - !                 extract pane into own (new) window
 - z                 toggle zoom of pane
+- [                 enter copy-mode, to allow scrolling the buffer
 - { }               swap position of current pane with next / prev